mj-crabtree/unix-admin/logbooks/lab02.md

 [root@UWS ~]# echo '1234567890' > test.dat
 ```

-- The first command is doing little more than supplying standard input to the `echo` programme, and `echo` is doing what it does: redrecting standard input to standard output.
+- The first command is doing little more than supplying standard input arguments to the `echo` programme, and `echo` is doing what it does: re-direct standard input to standard output.
 - The second command uses the `>` redirection character which redirects the standard input on the left to a designated file on the right.
 The file is created if it doesn't already exists, and if it does, the content of the file is overwritten.

 15. *(After performing the `mv` command) What happened to the original `test.dat` file?*